pypa/pip/docs/html/topics/caching.md

 ```

-pip provides an on-by-default caching, designed to reduce the amount of time
+Pip provides an on-by-default caching, designed to reduce the amount of time
 spent on duplicate downloads and builds.

 ## What is cached